Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 in four weeks

-now, obviously wasn't at the right price,
+now, obviously wasn't at the same price,

 but we had a deal